 When faculty makes a discovery, Technology Commercialization Services (TCS) can help.
 TCS will assess an invention for its commercial potential by evaluating its technical strength, market potential, patentability and strength as if issued as a patent.
 We will also take into consideration whether a prototype exists or proof of principle experiments are complete, as well as, whether a potential commercial partner has already been identified or expressed interest.
 If an invention is considered to be a reasonable risk, a patent application will be filed.

 Once the evaluation is completed, TCS will work with potential partners to license the technology.
-TCS will negotiate the terms of the license with input from the inventor regarding valuation, and other obligations, that occur in such legally binding agreements.
+TCS will negotiate the terms of the license with input and feedback from the inventor regarding valuation, and other obligations, that occur in such legally binding agreements.
 TCS is experienced in negotiating contracts and is the designated legal authority from the University to do so.

 Interest in a UConn technology by a commercial partner may require that a Confidential Disclosure Agreement be negotiated between the University and the Company prior to exchanging detailed information about an invention.
 TCS can negotiate and sign these agreements.